-For over 15 years, the Tregaron Conservancy has been hard at work restoring and enhancing the many paths, stairways, bridges, meadows and the Lily Pond, for everyone to enjoy all year long.
+For 20 years, the Tregaron Conservancy has been hard at work restoring and enhancing the many paths, stairways, bridges, meadows and the Lily Pond, for everyone to enjoy all year long.

 We have many exciting projects underway (click here to support our initiatives or contact us at info@tregaronconservancy.org to learn more):

-- Planting woodland wild gardens and large drifts of daffodils along our paths, inspired by Ellen Biddle Shipman’s nationally-landmarked designs.
+- Designing and planting wild gardens and native trees, shrubs and perennials along our paths, inspired by Ellen Biddle Shipman’s nationally-landmarked designs.

-- Planting and stewarding our native grass and wildflower meadows, designed by renowned landscape designer Larry Weaner.
+- Planting and managing our large-scale native grass and wildflower meadows, designed by renowned native meadows designer Larry Weaner.
 This multi-year project has created an expansive new habitat for birds, butterflies and other pollinators, as well as a place of enjoyment and learning.
-Before 2016, this large swath of land was covered entirely in invasive species.
+Before 2017, this large swath of land was covered entirely in invasive species.
 We have succeeded in dramatically reducing the presence of invasives, thus scaling back our long-term maintenance needs.
-We continue to follow a strict mowing regimen and add new native wildflowers.
+We continue to follow a strict mowing regimen and add new native grasses, sedges and wildflowers.

 - Updating maps to reflect new paths and entrances, and creating new interpretive signs.

-- Planting canopy and understory trees, increasing biodiversity and climate resilience, adding to the over 250 trees already planted at Tregaron.
+- Planting native canopy and understory trees, increasing biodiversity and adapting to the changing climate.
+We have already planted over 300 at Tregaron, many in partnership with Casey Trees.

 - Caring for or removing trees that have been affected by alternating periods of heavy rain and drought in recent years.